 These gluten-free sourdough hamburger buns are soft, fluffy, and so rich in flavor!
 This is a revamped recipe with improved texture and a more open crumb.
 Use these to make burgers for the next tailgate party!

 This recipe has been inspired by the Loopy Whisk's burger buns!
-Now they are softer and fluffier and closer to my soft dinner rolls in texture.
+Now they are softer and fluffier and closer to my soft sourdough dinner rolls in texture.

 Jump to: